-The Effort System is our unique approach to inspiring and measuring student growth.
+THE EFFORT CHALLENGE (TEC) is our unique approach to inspiring and measuring student growth.
 It assesses students in multiple dimensions: academics, dorm life, athletics, work program, and extracurricular involvement.
-Through the Effort System, we challenge young men to become ambitious, well-rounded students and people in all aspects of life.
+Through THE EFFORT CHALLENGE, we challenge young men to become ambitious, well-rounded students and people in all aspects of life.
 We prepare them to be in charge of their own learning and their future accomplishments.

-The Effort System fosters a profound self-awareness that allows students to recognize the areas where they need to grow, while at the same time opening their eyes to talents and aspirations they never thought possible.
+THE EFFORT CHALLENGE fosters a profound self-awareness that allows students to recognize the areas where they need to grow, while at the same time opening their eyes to talents and aspirations they never thought possible.
 Every six weeks, student effort is evaluated by each faculty member with whom there is a direct relationship: classroom teachers, dormitory masters, coaches, and extracurricular advisors.

 Notice that group placement is not solely based upon academic achievement, as with a traditional academic honor roll, but upon effort.
-These figures are totaled and students are then placed in one of the five effort groups The greater the overall effort, the greater the privileges and independence.
-Returning students will begin the Fall Term on the basis of their performance when they completed the previous school year.
+These figures are totaled and students are then placed in one of the FOUR effort groups The greater the overall effort, the greater the privileges and independence.
+All students will begin the 2021 Fall Term without a Group Rating.
+New 9th and 10th grade students will be assigned to daytime study hall for the first group rating period.

-Effort Groups Winter Term 2021
+Effort Groups Fall Term 2021